rapidez/docs/src/0.x/theming.md

 ## Blade Components

-Rapdidez comes with some useful [Blade Components](https://github.com/rapidez/core/tree/master/resources/views/components) for commonly used elements like form elements to reduce repetition.
+Rapidez comes with some useful [Blade Components](https://github.com/rapidez/core/tree/master/resources/views/components) for commonly used elements like form elements to reduce repetition.
 For example the input component:
 ```
 <x-rapidez::input name="username"/>
 ```